 For Molly I used Mac's Full Coverage foundation ad my concealers.
 The C's to cover red (left palette), and the NW's to cover dark circles/spots (right palette).
 Set with translucent powder inbetween layers if you have to use both on the same spot, and finish with the translucent powder when completely finished.

 At this point in the process you'll probably have noticed that your skin already looks a million times better than when you just use a full coverage foundation — but I still like to add in a little more dimension.
 Add dimension with a contouring powder, highlighter, and blush.

 For Molly I wanted to achieve a really natural look, so I chose to lightly blend in some contouring powder and I used an illumiator on the high points of her face for glowing skin.

 If you have naturally flushed cheeks you may not need a blush, but I personally love using blush because it makes the skin look more youthful and alive.

 These are the products I used:

 I hope that you enjoyed this tutorial!
-If you have more questions please leave a comment below.
-Learn how to get beautiful beach waves like Molly.
+(Love'n her hair?
+Learn how to get beautiful beach waves like Molly).